Aircloak/aircloak/cloak/docs/anonymization.md

 The perfect algorithm for this calls for analyzing all possible smaller ranges for a given range and then recursively checking any data that remains after suppression.
-Due to problems with implementing such an approach in a streaming manner we decided on the following, approximate, approach:
+Due to problems with implementing such an approach in a streaming manner we decided on an approximate appraoch.
+The overall idea is to keep track of a number of users with the highest and lowest values and buffer all records of such users.
+At the end of the stream we decide how many of the most extreme values need to be suppressed by producing an aligned range that encompasses most of the data seen and rejecting rows that fall outside of it.
+Details:

 * The input is a stream of rows.
-* We buffer top and bottom N values for the scoped column seen.
+* We buffer top and bottom N users with respect to the scoped column seen so far.
-* When a row arrives we check if it's "safe" - that is the value for that row is bigger than the bottom N values and smaller than the top N.
+* When a row arrives we check if it's "safe" - that is the value for that row is bigger than the biggest buffered value for the bottom N users and smaller than the smallest buffered value for the top N.
 * If it is then we emit it immediately.
 * If it's not then we add it to the buffer.
 If the row belongs to a user that's already in the buffer it is "attached" to that user.
 Otherwise a new entry for